Editor.do vs NativeRest — Lifetime Deal Comparison

 Cons

-·Vendor can terminate the LTD unilaterally at any time.
+• ·Vendor can terminate LTD accounts unilaterally without cause.

 Pros